nguyenducnhaty/COVID19-Medical-Support-System-Server/README.md

 This project leverages [GeniSysAI](https://github.com/GeniSysAI/ "GeniSysAI"), an open source Artificial Intelligence Assistant Network using Computer Vision, Natural Linguistics and the Internet of Things.
 GeniSysAI uses a system based on [TASS A.I](https://github.com/TASS-AI/TASS-Facenet "TASS A.I") for [vision](https://github.com/GeniSysAI/Vision "vision"), an [NLU engine](https://github.com/GeniSysAI/NLU "NLU engine") for natural language understanding, in browser speech synthesis and speech recognition for speech and hearing, all homed on a dedicated Linux server in your office and managed via a secure UI.

+For this project we will create our own systems, as well as system previously created in the GeniSysAI project.

 # About GeniSysAI Server
 [GeniSysAI Server](https://github.com/GeniSysAI/Server "GeniSysAI Server") is a customisable management system for [GeniSysAI](https://github.com/GeniSysAI/Server "GeniSysAI") networks.
 The GeniSys management system is built on top of [Ubuntu 18.04.1 LTS (Bionic Beaver)](http://releases.ubuntu.com/18.04/ "Ubuntu 18.04.1 LTS (Bionic Beaver)"), but there should be no issues using other Linux operating systems.
 The server uses a secure PHP/MySql Nginx server, [Let’s Encrypt](https://letsencrypt.org/ "Let’s Encrypt") for free SSL encryption, and free IoT connectivity via the [iotJumpWay](https://www.iotJumpWay.tech "iotJumpWay").